 For the guy who leaves everything to the last minute, including letting his phone or laptop get down to single digits in battery life.

 This is also very important for the student away at school.
-Amazon Prime Student is a service we used often during the four years my son was away at school in New Hampshire.
+Amazon Prime Student is a service we often used during my son’s four years at school in New Hampshire.

-Sometimes I would add a bunch of things to my cart and have Amazon mail it to his address on campus.
-And other times he would order necessities directly from his Prime Student account.
+Sometimes I would add many things to my cart and have Amazon mail it to his address on campus.
+And other times, he would order necessities directly from his Prime Student account.

-Especially with guys who tell you at the last minute that a book is needed for class next week.
+Especially important for guys who tell you at the last minute that a book is needed for class next week.